sumin5024/sumin5024/README.md

 Description of Files and Games I Have Developed Collaboratively or Individually

 ### Project_S (In Development with Collaborators):
 A roguelike nautical adventure game.
-Currently working on core mechanics such as ship assembly and other essential gameplay logic.

 ### 2024SummerProject:
 A two-player shooting game where players defeat multiple waves of enemies.
 I was responsible for creating and managing various enemy entities, implementing player interactions, designing levels, adjusting gameplay balance, and crafting camera movement mechanics.